padmasaravan/images_demo/README.md

 ```
 $ hasura api-console
 ```

-## How to migrate from an existing project?
+## Managing app dependencies:

+- ```npm/yarn``` dependencies  can be managed by editing ```package.json```.

+## Migrating your existing ReactNative app:

-- Replace react-native directory with your pre-existing react-native project directory.
+- Replace ```react-native``` directory with your pre-existing react-native project directory.
-- run `npm install` from this new directory
+- Run ```npm install``` from this new directory
-- Make changes in your backend with API-Console
+- Make changes in your backend if needed.
 - App is ready

 ## How to use a custom API/server?

 - Sometimes you might need to add new microservices/APIs as per your requirements.
 In such cases, you can deploy your microservices with Hasura using git push or docker.
-- This quickstart comes with one such custom microservice written in nodejs using the express framework.
+- This quickstart comes with one such custom microservice written in Python using the flask framework.
 Check it out in action at `https://api.<cluster-name>.hasura-app.io`.
-Currently, it just returns a "Hello-React" at that endpoint.
+Currently, it just returns a "WhizzMap" at that endpoint.
 - This microservice is in the microservices folder of the project directory.
 You can add your custom microservice there.
 - To generate your own custom microservice, run

 ```
 $ hasura microservice generate --help
 ```
->>>>>>> d64c0e9511ec61c3b65908c333c7a9bed2c2429d